The Basics of Blood Flow RestrictionOct 19, 2021

 BFR uses a cuff that is similar to a blood pressure cuff to reduce the amount of blood flow to an appendage.
 First, the amount of pressure needed is calibrated to each person by finding what pressure is needed to block 100% of blood flow.
 Once that is found, this person will work at a certain percentage of that.
 Training is not completed with blood flow fully blocked.
-By reducing blood flow to the working muscles, this also reduces the amount of oxygen and other necessary components reaching the muscle.
+Reducing blood flow to the working muscles also reduces the amount of oxygen and other necessary components reaching the muscle.
 This is the same thing that occurs when we work out at higher loads and intensities.
-Therefore, we get very similar effects as to what happens under those high intensity conditions.
+Therefore, we get very similar effects as to what happens under those high-intensity conditions.
 The body starts bringing in growth hormones necessary for hypertrophy (muscle building).

 For whom does it work well?

 This is a great idea for anyone who is currently unsafe to perform high-intensity exercise but will benefit from starting to build muscle strength right away.
 Someone who has had surgery would be an absolutely great candidate for this.
 As a good example, research has shown improvement in results with rehab for ACL reconstruction.
 Acute injuries are also perfect for this.
 If someone has had a sprain, tendinitis, etc, they can start building the effects of load on their training, even if it’s too painful or unsafe to perform at high intensity.
 Research is also showing positive results for those who have osteoarthritis.

 The bottom line of the benefits of BFR is that it gets you to reach the important benefits of heavy resistance training at a quicker stage in the recovery process.
 This allows you to get back to what you love sooner!